ISISComputingGroup/ibex_developers_manual/doc/system_components/The-DatabaseServer.md

 ## Channel Access Commands ##

-To dehex and decompress see "Reading a Compressed Hex PV": https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Running-IOCs
+To dehex and decompress see [Reading a Compressed Hex PV](/iocs/testing/Running-IOCs)

 ### Read Commands ###